 Each Mathematics & Science Academy student, during their program of study, must compete in a minimum of two academic competitions.
 A student may take a semester class in which they prepare, under the guidance of a staff member, for the competition.

-FRC stands for FIRST Robotics Competition.
-It is varsity Sport for the Mind," FRC combines the excitement of sport with the rigors of science and technology.
-Under strict rules, limited resources, and time limits, teams of students are challenged to raise funds, design a team "brand," hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.
-It’s as close to "real-world engineering" as a student can get.
-Saguaro, Chaparral, Arcadia and Coronado had FRC teams participate in the two Arizona Regionals.
+FIRST Robotics Competition (FRC) combines the excitement of sports with the rigors of science and technology.
+Under strict rules, limited resources, and time limits, teams of students are challenged to raise funds, design a team brand, hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.

 The Saguaro Science Olympiad team competed in the Sate Science Olympiad held at Glendale Community College.
 Each school-based team is allowed to bring 15 students who cross-train for a variety of events in their skill set, but Saguaro had two teams competing with a total of 28 students involved.
 Science Olympiad competitions are like academic track meets, consisting of a series of 25 team events.
-This year our students competed in a variety of events focused on genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
-Forty three teams from across the state participated this year, that’s over six hundred students.
+This year, our students competed in a variety of events focused on genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
+Forty three teams from across the state participated this year—that’s more than 600 students.
 Seventy five percent of the Saguaro team members won awards in at least one event.

 If you are interested in being a part of the Saguaro Science Olympiad Team or The Saguaro Science Bowl team as a student, parent or volunteer please contact Mrs. Moll at email@example.com .